School Nurse Services Credential

 Phase 2 Cohort courses are offered through Fresno State Division of Continuing and Global Education (http://www.fresnostate.edu/cge/).
 The 12 month program begins with the summer session, continuing through the following spring semester.
 Prior to the start of Phase 2 Cohort courses, students will attend a mandatory Orientation at Fresno State in June.
 All Phase 2 courses are online, with the exception of the Health Appraisal course.

 This is an online program and students must be computer literate with internet access.
 Pre-requisites include a course in Nursing Research, a Public Health Nurse certificate or 5 units coursework in Community Health including a lab, Audiology, Counseling and Special Education.

-Applicant is responsible to submit official transcripts from all baccalaureate and post-baccalaureate universities.
+Applicant is responsible for submitting official transcripts from all baccalaureate and post-baccalaureate universities.
 The transcripts should reflect a Baccalaureate degree in Nursing from a CCNE or NLN accredited school with a cumulative grade point average of 2.5 in the last 60 units and a 3.0 in nursing. (*See exception below for two year RN degree.)